soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 Goals define the context for agent behavior and, as such, often are the trigger and key matching object in a production.
 NGS has several macros to support matching goals in common contexts.
 We divide our discussion of these macros across three common use cases:

 * Matching goals in the top state.
 Typically this is done to trigger actions and to create sub-goals.
 * Matching goals in sub-states.
-Typically this is done to trigger a multi-step process when using Decide Operators (see Decide Operators below).
+Typically this is done to trigger a multi-step process when using Decide Operators (see [Decide Operators](#decide) below).
 * Matching a special category of goal call "Decision Goals."
-These goals are discussed in a separate section.
+These goals are discussed in a separate section ([Decide Operators](#decide)).

 #### Top-state Goal Matching